-RCTC offers one Associate in Science (AS) degree in Engineering.
+RCTC offers an Associate in Science (AS) degree in Engineering.
 After completion, students normally transfer to a 4 year institution to complete a BS degree in a chosen field of engineering.
-Options then include immediate employment (most engineering jobs require only a bachelor's degree) or graduate study.
+Options then include immediate employment (most engineering jobs require a bachelor's degree) or graduate study.
+Formal transfer agreements are in place for the University of Minnesota - Twin Cities and MSU-Mankato, the top two transfer institutions for our students.
+RCTC engineering students have transferred to many other institutions as well.